manalynx/100-days-of-code/log.md

 **Thoughts** Today's progress was all about pseudo selectors.I still couldn't understand them clearly .It needs more search and concentrating for better understanding.\
 some of what I learned : \
-1- More about tables and caption.
+1- More about tables and caption.\
+2- More about sr-only.\